gbgplc/loqate-verify-helmcharts/README.md

 ## Prerequisites

 Please see below for details of the tools and requirements we recommend for any Verify installation.

+### Docker Hub

+A Docker Hub ID and password will be required for installation.
+You can create a free account at [https://hub.docker.com/].
+Once created, please share your Docker Hub ID with your Loqate representative so you are given the ability to download the set of Verify containers.

 ### Tools